ShrihanGB-bot/cuffway-1/src/GOOGLE_APPS_SCRIPT_SETUP.md

 // Optional: Function to send email notifications function sendEmailNotification(data) {
-  // Replace with your email address const YOUR_EMAIL = 'your-email@example.com';
+  // Replace with the recipient email address (example: send notifications to the site owner) const YOUR_EMAIL = 'gb.shrihan@gmail.com';

   const subject = `New Contact Form Submission from ${data.firstName} ${data.lastName}`;